Table of Contents

 File a plumber application and submit appropriate fees.

-To qualify to test for the MP or RMP license, earn an Associate in Applied Science Degree and have 2,000 hours (1 year) of supervisory plumbing experience as a licensed journeyman plumber with W-2 form to verify that work experience; OR
+To qualify to test for the MP or RMP license, earn an Associate in Applied Science Degree and have 2,000 hours (one year) of supervisory plumbing experience as a licensed journeyman plumber with W-2 form to verify that work experience; OR

 File an application and submit appropriate fees.

-If you want to become a contractor and own your own business, rather than working indefinitely as a plumber for a licensed contractor, you will need to take a 30-hour Pre-Licensure Course.
+If you want to become a contractor and own your own business, rather than working indefinitely as a plumber for a licensed contractor, you will need to take a 30-hour pre-licensure course.

 Obtain general liability insurance with a minimum of $100,000 coverage for each incident and $300,000 in total.